benthomasson/ftl-mcp/PROMPTS.md

 *Removed outdated core tools that were not relevant to the automation focus.
 Removed get_current_time, calculate_speed, and list_directory MCP tools from server.py, their implementations from tools.py, all related tests from test_tools.py, and updated documentation in README.md and CLAUDE.md.
 Updated test count from 54 to 46 tests.
 The server now focuses purely on automation capabilities with faster_than_light integration and Infrastructure as Code workflows.*

+## 40. ftl-modules Integration Request

+**Prompt:** "Instead of using a hard coded directory for modules use the location of the ftl-modules package.
+You can read about it here ../ftl-modules/README.md"

+*Updated FTL integration to use the ftl-modules package dynamically instead of hard-coded module paths.
+Added get_ftl_modules_path() function to discover the ftl_modules package location using Python import mechanism.
+Updated FTLExecutor to use ftl_modules directory with fallback to faster_than_light test modules.
+Added comprehensive error handling and logging for module path discovery.
+Updated documentation to reflect ftl_modules dependency.
+All 46 tests pass with the new dynamic module discovery.
+The user added test modules to ftl-modules package to support existing tests.*

 ---

 ## Project Evolution Summary